leatham22/Friend-convenient-meetup/README.md

    - Regular updates from TfL API
    - Smart station matching
    - Change verification system

+4. **Station Name Normalization** (`normalize_stations.py`)
+   - Standardizes station names across all data sources
+   - Ensures station names in `station_graph.json` exactly match those in `slim_stations/unique_stations.json`
+   - Main purpose: Allow looking up stations directly by name without requiring runtime normalization
+   - Both files now use the exact same station names (not normalized):
+     - Parent stations in `slim_stations/unique_stations.json` match parent stations in `station_graph.json`
+     - Child stations in both files also match exactly
+   - Integration with main program:
+     ```python
+     # No normalization needed - the exact same station names are used in both files

+     # When looking up a station, use the same name in both files
+     metadata = load_station_metadata()
+     graph = load_station_graph()

+     # Station names are exactly the same in both files
+     # This is more efficient than normalizing at runtime
+     ```
+   - Handles special cases:
+     - Stations with line indicators (e.g., "Baker Street (Metropolitan)" → "Baker Street Underground Station")
+     - Stations with multiple entrances (mapped to their parent station)
+     - Child stations mapping to parent stations
+     - Abbreviations mapped to their full station names

 ### Station Graph System (`Station_graph/`)
 1. **Graph Generation**